“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 “I thought I heard you out here,” he grinned, one hand holding a toothbrush and the other resting on his hip.

 His appearance took her a moment to digest.

 “What brings you here?
-Everything okay with the new place?” he asked, drying his square jaw off with dabs of a hand towel.
+Everything okay with the new place?” he asked, dabbing his square jaw dry with a hand towel.